 - 1. Please complete all sections of the application.
 If a section is not applicable to you, so state. - 2.
-Purchaser must provide six (6) collated copies of the following documents prior to the Board considering the application.
-Please do not bind, staple or print double-sided. - a. fully completed application with all attached forms signed. - b. a signed copy of your last two (2) years Federal tax returns with all schedules attached.
-Also a copy of all W-2's submitted with the tax return, as well as last two pay stubs. - c. two (2) personal letters of reference and two (2) professional letters of reference for each applicant. - d. letter of reference from your present employer stating annual salary and length of employment. - e. letter of reference from current landlord or managing agent. - f. fully executed sublease agreement, together with any riders thereto.
+Purchaser must provide one (1) copy of the following documents prior to the Board considering the application.
+Please do not bind, staple or print double-sided. - a. fully completed application with all attached forms signed. - b. most recent copy of W-2's submitted, as well as last two pay stubs. - c. two (2) personal letters of reference for each applicant. - d. letter of reference from your present employer stating annual salary and length of employment. - e. letter of reference from current landlord or managing agent. - f. fully executed contract of sale, together with any riders thereto. - 3.
+The application, documents and a non-refundable application fee, payable to Garthchester Realty, in the sum of Two Hundred and Fifty (\$250.00) Dollars plus One Hundred and fifty (\$150.00) Dollars per person (for a background check) must accompany your application for the background check.
+These fees are non-refundable. - 4.
+Contribution to the reserve equal to 2 months common charges. - 5.
+A Five Hundred (\$500.00) Dollar move in /out deposit is required payable to Christie Place Condominium. - 6.
+One occupant shall be 55 years of age or older. - 7.
+The Board reserves the right to request additional information prior to considering your application.